 The reason most onboarding fails is that it isn’t clear enough or doesn’t provide in the flow of work training.
-If a new team member doesn’t understand their function or has to wait weeks after training to apply that knowledge, then they most likely will lose interest.
+If a new team member doesn’t understand their function or has to wait weeks after training to apply that knowledge, then they most likely will struggle to succeed.
 Not to mention that barely 12% of employees say their onboarding was effective.

 But that also means you have a short gap to go from training zero to hero with your new hires.
 A great onboarding experience must include:

 - An educational review of the company’s staff, history, goals, policies, and departments.